Harvey Kurtzman's Jungle Book: Reception and legacy

-Jungle Book sold poorly, but developed a fan following and became a collectors' item.
+Jungle Book sold poorly, but developed a fan following and became a collector's item.
 Admirers included pioneering underground cartoonists such as Joel Beck, Denis Kitchen, Jay Lynch, Spain Rodriguez, Gilbert Shelton, Art Spiegelman, Skip Williamson, and Robert Crumb, who wrote "[s]ome of [Kurtzman's] greatest stuff was done in a little Ballantine Book called Harvey Kurtzman's Jungle Book".
 Goodman Beaver later appeared in a series of stories drawn by Will Elder in Kurtzman's Help!, and Kurtzman and Elder later adapted the strip into Little Annie Fanny in Playboy magazine.

 Biographers Denis Kitchen and Paul Buhle see the book as a precursor of the graphic novel.
 In 1962, Kurtzman made another aborted attempt at this form with Marley's Ghost, an adaptation of A Christmas Carol by Charles Dickens, a project he had conceived in 1954.
 He finished seven of the project's projected 100 pages, and had long-time collaborator Jack Davis reinterpret one of the pages as part of the proposal.
 The project failed to interest a publisher.
 Graphic novels did not start to become widespread until 1978, a year which saw the publication of McGregor and Gulacy's Sabre and Eisner's A Contract with God, the latter a book also made up of four short stories.
 By the time of the publication of these books a well-organized comics fandom had developed whose conventions, fanzines, and comic shops provided a more receptive environment for such innovations.

 The Comics Journal placed Jungle Book 26th on its 1999 list of "Top 100 English-Language Comics of the Century", along with four other works with which Kurtzman was involved.
 Kim Thompson described the book as "the biggest 'if' in comics' history: What if it had been a success?"
 Thompson speculated on what Kurtzman may have been capable of if he had not had to resort to teaching, illustration, and Little Annie Fanny.
 Thompson called the book "one of the artform's most stunning successes, and one of the field's most heartbreaking failures".
 Kurtzman's self-portrait from the back cover of the book is used in connection with the Harvey Awards, named in Kurtzman's honor.